survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Unsafe transformations can break code as they can lose something implicit the underlying code relies upon.
 For example, Angular 1 expects specific function parameter naming when using modules.
 Rewriting the parameters breaks code unless you take precautions against it in this case.

-Minification in webpack can be enabled through `webpack -p` (same as `--optimize-minimize`).
-This uses webpack's `UglifyJsPlugin` underneath.
+### Modifying JavaScript Minification Process

-### Setting Up JavaScript Minification
+In webpack 4, minification process is controlled through two configuration fields: `optimization.minimize` flag to toggle it and `optimization.minimizer` array to configure the process.

-[uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to use ES2015 syntax out of the box and minify it.
+To tune the defaults, we'll attach [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) to the project so that it's possible to tune it.

 To get started, include the plugin to the project: